 Stereographic processing of images from two or more radars may also be utilised for elimination of false (ghost) echoes.

-In principle, VTS radars typically function like ships radars but they will in most cases need to operate simultaneously on short and long range, preferably without the need for operator adjustments.
+In principle, VTS radars typically function like ships’ radars but they will in most cases need to operate simultaneously on short and long range, preferably without the need for operator adjustments.
 Weather-related phenomena such as sea clutter and ducting may further influence shore-based radars.

 In addition, new challenges have developed over recent years, including: